 - Management and business training from the Wharton School of Business (with high honors)

-- ICF-accredited coach certification from the Institute for Professional Excellence in Coaching (iPEC)
+- CPCC (Certified Professional Co-Active Coach) through Institute for Professional Excellence in Coaching (iPEC)

 - Senior Professional of Human Resources (SPHR)

 - Myers-Briggs Type Indicator® (MBTI®) - certified to administer Step I and Step II assessments

 My route to coaching started because of my law practice.
 I loved strategizing with my colleagues about their individual goals and obstacles (from BD, to managing up and managing down, to long-term career goals).
 I also loved advising my clients (mostly business owners or senior executives) as they handled both the day-to-day and strategic aspects of their businesses.
 I earned colleagues’ and clients’ trust by being compassionate yet straightforward, practical and results-oriented.
 Over time, I realized that my true passion focuses more on helping individuals than corporations.
 When I hired my own career coach, she asked me empowering questions that helped me (much more quickly than I expected) clarify my values and goals, eliminate many of my self-defeating thoughts and beliefs and create realistic action items to help me reach my goals.

 Is there a particular lens through which you approach your coaching?